Three-Winding Transformer (Three-Phase)

 electricity

-Three-phase electrical port, corresponds to the phase terminals , and of the primary winding.
+Three-phase electrical port, corresponds to phase terminals , and the primary winding.

-The electrical port associated with the neutral of the primary winding.
+The electrical port connected to the neutral of the primary winding.

 Dependencies

-To use this port, set the Primary winding connection type parameters to Wye with neutral port
+To use this port, set the Primary winding connection type parameter to Wye with neutral port.

 ~2 — terminals of the first secondary winding